FOR WALL TILES

 Draw out each wall on a piece of paper (it doesn't need to be to scale) and take each square section as a separate area.

 Take a width measurement in millimetres and divide by the width of the tile you have chosen.
 This will tell you how many tiles wide your area is.

 Decide how high you would like to tile (it can be all the way up the ceiling.
-Measure this height in millimetres and divide by the height of your tiles.
+Measure this height in millimetres and divide by the height of your wall tiles.
 This tells you how many tiles high your area is.

 Multiply the number of tiles wide by the number of tiles high.

 Repeat these steps for each wall drawn on your sheet.